wavemaker/docs/learn/app-development/app-security/openid-auth.md

 This section contains configuration details for integration between service provider and identity provider.

 - **Client ID:** Unique identity for the registered client
-- **Client Secrets:** Client specific information that is only known to application and the authorization server.
+- **Client Secret:** Client specific information that is only known to application and the authorization server.
 This is application's password
 - **Scopes:** Scope parameter is used to authorize access to user information
 - **User Name Attribute:** Allows to configure the attribute value associated with user name fetched from identity provider